daidodo/format-imports/README.md

 # Contribution

 This is a community supported project so your contribution will be well appreciated.
-Please refer to [CONTRIBUTING.md](https://github.com/daidodo/tsimportsorter/blob/master/CONTRIBUTING.md) for more information.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-# Thanks

-The initiative came from [import-sorter](https://github.com/SoominHan/import-sorter).

 # License